 1. The system is not working properly

-If you have purchased a high-quality system from a reputed installer the chances of a malfunctioning system are less.
+If you have purchased a high-quality system from a reputed installer, the chances of a malfunctioning system will go down.
 However, it’s best to check your system if you have any doubts about its performance.